theHilkiah/user-manager/readme.md

     npm run dev

 Make sure the database here is created according to the config/database.php or .env file.

+    echo "create database usrmngrdb02" | mysql -u'root' -p''

+NOTE: If you have a you can change your username from 'root' to your own and (add -p password) if you have a password to match your settings on your mysql

 Then copy and run the following:

     php artisan key:generate &&